jaakkoo/macoslogbeat/README.md

 It will also generate Macos installer (.pkg) and it is made available in the same directory (build/) than everything else.

+## Install

+Once macoslogbeat-<version>.pkg package is installed the files will be available in `/opt/macoslogbeat`

+The easiest way to verify the application works is to run it manually from commandline:
+`sudo /opt/macoslogbeat/macoslogbeat -c /opt/macoslogbeat/macoslogbeat.yml -e`.

+Get the help: `sudo /opt/macoslogbeat/macoslogbeat -h`

+### Configuration
+All configuration is located in `/opt/macoslogbeat/macoslogbeat.yml`

+### Run automatically

+The launchd configuration is available in `/opt/macoslogbeat/install/com.reaktor.macoslogbeat.plist`.

+Install it: `sudo launchctl load /opt/macoslogbeat/install/com.reaktor.macoslogbeat.plist`

+Start it: `sudo launchctl start com.reaktor.macoslogbeat`.

+Launcd will configure `macoslogbeat` to start automatically when OS boots.
+If you wish to change the behaviour edit the plist.

+## Uninstall

+First unload the launchd config
+`sudo launchctl unload /opt/macoslogbeat/install/com.reaktor.macoslogbeat.plist`

+Remove the package from database
+`sudo pkgutil --forget com.reaktor.macoslogbeat`

+Delete all files
+`rm -rf /opt/macoslogbeat`